 I qualified as an English Teacher in 2006 and have taught at the Evolution Centre since 2008.
 I am passionate about teaching English, as I firmly believe proficiency in reading, writing and spoken language is pivotal to every child’s long-term success.
 I am also dedicated to broadening my students’ academic horizons and instilling a positive work ethic.
 On a more personal note, my favourite film is Woody Allen’s ‘Hannah and Her Sisters’ and I enjoy reading Victorian literature in my spare time!

-I have been at the Evolution Centre teaching Maths for over a year now.
+I have been at the Evolution Centre teaching Maths since 2015.
 I try to make all lessons fun and practical so that pupils learn to use their maths in the real world.
 I am also in charge of the school garden which has seen a complete makeover thanks to the practical skills of our maintenance team and some green fingered students!
 It is now full of flowers, fruit and vegetables.
 Along with Mr Tranter, I am introducing and running the Duke of Edinburgh award next academic year.

 I have been at the Evolution Centre since 2010 and I have enjoyed developing a range of contemporary and traditional Science resources.
 My aim as the Evolution Centre Science teacher is to deliver fun Science which helps the students to understand how things work in the world and to prepare students for examinations.
 I do this by using a range of experiments and activities bespoke to each student’s needs.

 My favourite experiment is making oxygen bubbles and watching them re-light a glowing splint.